 Cheating or plagiarizing in any form will not be tolerated.
-The first offense of academic dishonesty will result in a zero for the exam or assignment and the offending student will be reported to the Dean of Student Development.
-It is your responsibility to understand what constitutes academic dishonesty (see the academic honor code at www.deanza.edu/policies/academic integrity.html (Links to an external site.)).
+The first offense of academic dishonesty will result in a zero for the exam or assignment and the offending student will be reported to the Dean of Student Affairs.
+It is your responsibility to understand what constitutes academic dishonesty (see the academic honor code at www.deanza.edu/policies/academic integrity.html).

-Note that for lab reports, you will generally be sharing data with your fellow classmates, and it is fine to work collaboratively and help one another with understanding how to analyze that data.
+Note that for the in-class group exercises, you will be working together with your classmates, and it is fine for you to submit work done by the group as a whole, provided you were present and contributed to the group's work.
+For lab reports, you will generally be sharing data with your fellow classmates, and it is fine to work collaboratively and help one another with understanding how to analyze that data.
 However, the figures and discussion in the report that you submit must be your own work, and lab reports that have clearly been copied from another student will be assigned a zero score.